Tree-sitter

 )

-If only a @start (or @start.before) capture is specified, the scope.extend variable can be set to indicate that the “end” of the symbol should be wherever its parent ends (or the document ends, in the case of no parent).
+If only a @start (or @start.before) capture is specified, the scope.extend metadata key can be set to indicate that the “end” of the symbol should be wherever its parent ends (or the document ends, in the case of no parent).

 When a symbol is constructed, it will automatically be grouped into any symbol which comes before if they intersect.